IceHe/lib/mac/setup-guide.md

 1. Turn on `Sync` - automatically

-    Chrome will usually request me to turn on `Sync` after logining
+    Chrome will usually request me to turn on `Sync` after login

     MAY require the independent synchronization password